-Significant work has been carried out to the car park and main entrance over the last 12 months, to try and combat a range of anti-social behaviour that occurs on site.
-The work included the reprofiling of the car park and the creation of new visibility arcs.
+Significant work has been carried out to the car park, main entrance, signage and on site dog control measures/infrastructure to support more considerate use of the site and to reduce anti-social.
+The work included the re-profiling of the car park and the creation of new visibility arcs.
 New fences and gates were also installed, and signage at each entry point has been updated.
 The surfaced car park also has a height barrier.

-A new welcome/orientation point, along with a consolidated waymarked trail is due for completion in 2019.
-There is also an interpretation board at the pond, which will be updated in 2019.
+A new welcome/orientation point, along with a consolidated waymarked trail was completed in 2019.